 This is not their prestige cuvée, called Grande Sendrée, but their vintage champagne.
 Generous and complex like President Michel Drappier, with the je ne sais quoi of the Aube.

 10. Henri Giraud Code Noir (non-vintage)

 Although their top cuvée is Aÿ Grand Cru (non-vintage), if you want to experience the power, elegance, and pleasure that pinot noirs from Aÿ can deliver, with its distinctive and pleasant salinity, that’s the champagne to try.
-The day after I had it, as I was transcribing the audio of the interview with Sébastien Le Golvet, I felt again the salinity on my palate.
-Power of suggestion, and of Aÿ I suppose.

 11. Louis Roederer Cristal 2008